16th July, 2021

-The ability to pay for the use of what you actually need is one of the advantages of operating expenses (OpEx) versus capital expenses (CapEx).
+The ability to pay for the use of what you actually need is one of the advantages of operating expenses (OpEx) versus capital expenditure (CapEx).

-Capital expenses are significant purchases a business makes and intends to draw value from over a long term, whereas operational expenses are the daily costs of running a business.
+The main difference between CapEx vs OpEx is that capital expenses (CapEx) are significant purchases a business makes and intends to draw value from over a long term, whereas operational expenses (OpEx) are the daily costs of running a business.

-Capital expenses and operating expenses are treated differently under taxation legislation, which will have outcomes for business tax planning and asset acquisition.
+CapEx and OpEx are important because capital expenditure and operating expenses are treated differently under taxation legislation.
+These will have consequences for for business tax planning and asset acquisition.

-For more information on CapEx claims, read the ATO’s guide to claiming a tax deduction for depreciating assets and other capital expenses.
+For more information on CapEx claims, read the ATO’s guide to claiming a tax deduction for depreciating assets and other capital expenditure.

 Operating expenses can generally be deducted from income tax each tax period.
 Tax-related expenses, such as paying fees to an accountant or tax advisor to help you prepare and file tax records are covered under operating expenses.